ShieldedDemon19/TWOlang/README.md

 `>........!,,,!.......!!...!,,,,,,,,,,,,,,,!.......................!,,,,,,,,!...!,,,,,,!,,,,,,,,!<!`

-*It's so fricking long holy crap. expect an update to this, maybe.*
+*It's so fricking long, holy. expect an update to this with loops, maybe.*

 ## TWO Loops